 |2002-2004,||Urban Search and Rescue: Cyber Agents, Robots and People||(advisors Illah Nourbakhsh, Katia Sycara, Mike Lewis).|

 |2004,||Development of an Automatic Bicycle Shifting System and Associated Human Interfaces||(with Stuart Anderson and Michael Blain).|

 Recent Journal Publications

-- K. Oishi and E. Klavins, A Framework for Implementing Finite State Machines in Gene Regulatory Networks, submitted (preprint draft available upon request).
+- K. Oishi and E. Klavins, Framework for Implementing Finite State Machines in Gene Regulatory Networks, ACS Synthetic Biology, February 21.
+2014. url

 - S.S.
 Jang, K.T.
 Oishi, R.G.
 Egbert, and E. Klavins, Specification and simulation of multicelled behaviors, ACS Synthetic Biology, Vol. 1, No. 8, pp. 365--374.
 2012. url